 - Check out what their customers are saying about them.

-Many roofing contractors run fly-by-night operations and travel around the country knocking on doors, using high pressure sales tactics to pressure homeowners into paying for work they don’t need.
-Others are unprofessional and won’t return your calls, don’t provide thorough quotes, and won’t guide you through the process.
+Many roofing contractors run fly-by-night operations and travel around the country using high pressure sales tactics to pressure homeowners into paying for work they don’t need.
+Others are unprofessional and won’t return your calls, don’t provide thorough quotes, use low quality materials, sloppy installation, and won’t guide you through the process.
 Check their reviews on Google and sites like Houzz to see if there are any red flags you should be worried about.

 The fact that companies like that exist is why we started Rolling Hills Roofing.
 We believe that homeowners in the Moscow / Pullman area deserve better.
 We aim to make every roofing job easy for homeowners starting with a thorough and no-pressure inspection of your roof, plus thoughtful and ethical guidance on what is best for you and your home.

 - Make sure they are registered and insured.

 If an accident happens on your roof and your roofing company doesn’t have the proper insurance, you would be held liable for the cost of medical bills and damages.
 Your roofer should be able to provide a copy of their license and will be upfront about their registration and any certifications they hold..

 Rolling Hills Roofing is fully licensed and insured, As a GAF Certified Contractor we’re trained with up to date industry information on the best way to restore or replace your roof.
 You can rest easy knowing that the job will be done quickly and safely by qualified professionals.

 - Make sure they offer an extensive warranty on their work.

 If your roof leaks or something goes wrong in a few years, your roofing company should come out and fix the issue free of charge.
 Make sure that your roofing company backs their work and acts with honesty and integrity.